Two-Night Itinerary Exploring Granada, Spain

 Granada was a must-see destination for me while I was living in Madrid.
-It was passed through the hands of many empires, each which left their own mark.
+It was passed through the hands of many empires, each of which left its own mark.
 This makes the city and its architecture a beautiful mezcla of its history.

 One of the most famous sites in Granada for tourists is the Alhambra.
-My advice if you wish to get into the main section of the Alhambra is to book far in advance.
+I would suggest that you book far in advance if you want to get into the main section of the Alhambra.
 My friend and I planned our trip about two days before leaving, which meant we couldn’t get tickets to enter.
 However, you can still visit the grounds and areas outside the old palace.

 The Alhambra from a distance (as seen at the end of our tour).

-We arrived in Granada on Friday evening, and first made our way to our hostel.
-We stayed at the LemonRock Hostel which I cannot recommend because there were bed bugs (discovered during night 2).
-Obviously this is a risk when staying in hostels or anyway with a high volume of travellers, but despite how much travelling I did in Europe, I only came across this issue once.
+We arrived in Granada on Friday evening and first made our way to our hostel.
+We stayed at the LemonRock Hostel, which I cannot recommend because there were bed bugs (discovered during night 2).
+Obviously, this is a risk when staying in hostels or anywhere with a high volume of travellers.
+However, despite how much travelling I did in Europe, I only came across this issue once.
 Always check your bed, bed frame, and in the corners/crevices of your sleeping area at a hostel for any sign of creepy crawlies.

 Granada inner city streets the night we arrived.

 We locked our bags away in our room and walked around the city in search of dinner.
-We ended up at a moroccan restaurant, Restaurante Palacio Andaluz Almona, which was great for me as a vegetarian as it provided many more options than typical Spanish cuisine.
+We decided a Moroccan restaurant, Restaurante Palacio Andaluz Almona, which was great for me as a vegetarian, as it provided many more options than typical Spanish cuisine.

-We didn’t explore too much the first night beyond what we saw on our mission to find dinner, as we wanted to wake up early for the free walking tour!
+Because of our late arrival, we didn’t explore much the first night beyond what we saw on our mission to find dinner.
+We also wanted to wake up early for the free walking tour!

 Corral de Cabrón.

 After our tour, since it was around 2 pm, we decided to get a snack.
-We ended up at a moroccan-style tea shop which was serving cherry cheesecake and had a large selection of teas.
-There we also planned our list of things to see in our remaining 24 hours in Granada.
+We ended up at a Moroccan tea shop, which was serving cherry cheesecake and had a large selection of teas.
+There, we also planned our list of things to see in our remaining 24 hours in Granada.

 Next, we made our way to Cuarto Real de Santo Domingo.
-The small museum offers visitors a look at some of the muslim architecture of the 1200s.
-It is similar to the details found in the muslim areas of the Alcazaba, but accessible without planning for far in advance.
+The small museum offers visitors a look at some of the Islamic architecture of the 1200s.
+It is similar to the details found in the muslim areas of the Alhambra, but accessible without planning for far in advance.

 After touring the small museum, we wandered the gardens for a while.
 We saw more stray cats, which were quite common in the city, and at the far end we found granadas!
 Pomegranates that is, which share the same name as the city in Spanish.
 We each took a small fruit from the tree and began our ascent for our sunset view.